Walk - Bolberry Down

 The area around Bolberry Down is looked after by the National Trust and you are free to wander the network of paths at will.
 The paths highlighted on the map are all fairly flat (generally a maximum gradient of 1:10, with a minimal cross-slope), and have been levelled and compacted to make access easier for people in wheelchairs or with buggies.

-- To follow the loop path leave the car park and head along the sealed path towards the Port Light Hotel.
-At the entrance to the hotel (cattle grid across road, with pedestrian gate beside it), turn left and take the track towards the sea.
-After about 100 yards take the left hand path again, which leads to the viewpoint and resting area at Saltern Pike.
+- To follow the loop path leave the car park and head along the sealed path towards the Oceans Restaurant, Bolberry.
+At the entrance to the restaurant (cattle grid across the road, with pedestrian gate beside it), turn left and take the track towards the sea.
+After about 100 yards take the left-hand path again, which leads to the viewpoint and resting area at Saltern Pike.

 - From here continue along the coast for about ½ mile and you will reach the viewpoint and bench at Fernyhole Point.